Alumni Community Frequently Asked Questions

 • What affinity are you interested in connecting in support of the UI?

-• Are there current students on campus who can continue your group’s legacy with a similar affinity?
+• Are there current students on campus who can continue your group’s legacy with a similar interest or identity?

 The primary leader (president, chair, or co-chair) of an affinity group is expected to:

-• Act as the main contact between the UI and the affinity group members and maintain regular contact with the staff liaison.
+• Act as the main contact between the UI and the alumni community members and maintain regular contact with the staff liaison.
 In most cases that means at least monthly communication.

 • Respond in a timely manner (usually 48 hours) to inquiries or requests from the UI and alumni.

-• Follow the group’s governing documents and bylaws including holding elections as specified.
+• Follow the community’s governing documents and bylaws including holding elections as specified.

-• Maintain the affinity group’s good standing with the UI.
+• Maintain the alumni community's good standing with the UI.

 • In most cases, devote 3-6 hours per month to this leadership position (may require more time during busy event seasons).